wireapp/wire-server/docs/src/developer/reference/oauth.md

 ### Retrieve access and refresh token

-The 3rd party app sends the authorization code together with the client credentials and the parameters shown below using the `application/x-www-form-urlencoded` format with character encoding of UTF-8 to the authorization server to retrieve an access token and a refresh token:
+The 3rd party app sends the authorization code together with the client credentials and the parameters shown below using the `application/x-www-form-urlencoded` format with character encoding of UTF-8 to the authorization server (6. in diagram above) to retrieve an access token and a refresh token (7.-8. in diagram above):

 ```curl
 curl -s -X POST server.example.com/oauth/token \